sarahghp/darkness/README.md

 ```

 Now you can run `darkness-check`.
 Well, almost, if you're on a Mac.
 This is an unsigned app, so after you try to run it for the first time, you will get an error say it's unsigned.
 Go to `Security & Privacy > General`, and click `Allow anyway`.

+If you want to use a config file, I recommend adding it to `~`: `touch dark-config.toml`.

 #### Windows